the-turing-way/the-turing-way/book/website/community-handbook/style/style-figures.md

 Therefore, our recommendation is to use Markedly Structured Tex (MyST) format available in the current version of Jupyterbook.

-You can resize figures using the parameters: "height" (takes value in px, for example, 400px) or "scale" (takes value in percentage, for example, 50%), especially if your original image is large.
+You can resize images to adjust how they appear in our chapters using the parameters: `height` (takes value in px, for example, 400px) or `scale` (takes value in percentage, for example, 50%), especially if your original image is large.
-Using the parameter" "name", you can reference figures in other chapters in a similar manner as defined in {ref}`ch-style-crossref`.
+Using the parameter: `name`, you can reference images in other chapters in a similar manner as defined in {ref}`ch-style-crossref`.

 All the components of your figure (image location, size and name) can be encapsulated in section within a markdown file using the following directive: